magepow/magento-2-multiple-translate/README.md

 ### See more

-- Detailed description, Demo frontend, Demo backend:
+- Detailed description, Demo frontend, Demo backend: [Multi Translate extension ](https://magepow.com/magento-2-multi-translate.html)

 ## How to use Magento 2 Multitranslate
 ### 1. How to install Multi Translate extension